 For those of you who have never been inside the building, it comprises meeting rooms upstairs, a kitchen, toilets, a hall large enough for a badminton court, a garage, a large store for equipment, a car park and a small paddock at the rear.
 The Group also owns a small plot of land across the road where it stores various items.
 Since renovation, the Headquarters is used not only by the Scout Group but also by other local community groups.
 At its height in the nineteen eighties the Scout Group had nearly 200 boys and girls from age 6 to 21 years.
 Now, in the 21st Century, changes in social attitudes and expectations has led to a decline in membership in some parts of the UK including Kent, but Scouting still has some 25 million members in 200 countries a well as a healthy attendance across all sections at the 2nd.
 The Scouting Movement in the UK has adapted its structure and programmed to meet the challenge of these changes.

 Scouting continues to provide an enjoyable, attractive and worthwhile scheme of training, which aims to help young people in their personal development and become responsible citizens.
-Today the Group’s team of dedicated Leaders, Helpers and Supporters continue to provide Scouting for a Beaver Colony (6 – 8 yrs), two Cub Packs (8 – 10.5 yrs), a Scout Troop (10.5 14 yrs) and an Explorer Unit (14 to 18 yrs).
+Today the Group’s team of dedicated Leaders, Helpers and Supporters continue to provide Scouting for a Beaver Colony (6 – 8 yrs), two Cub Packs (8 – 10.5 yrs) and a Scout Troop (10.5 14 yrs).